bumoproject/bumo-docs-en/docs/atp_10.md

 **Attention**：The value of **key** must be composed of the prefix **asset_property_** and token code (you can refer to the code parameters when [Issuing Tokens](#issuing-tokens)).
 You can check the result by [Querying Specified Metadata](#querying-specified-metadata) after you have set the values.

 ### Issuing Tokens
 Issuing Tokens is to issue a certain amount of digital tokens, and these tokens can be viewed in the account balance after being issued.
-When issuing tokens, you can set the parameters **amount** (amount of tokens to be issued) and **code** (token code) by initiating the `Issuing Tokens` transaction.
+When issuing tokens, you can set the parameters **amount** (amount of tokens to be issued) and **code** (token code) by initiating the `Issuing Assets` transaction.

 **For example：issuing 10000 DT tokens with 8 decimal places, now the value of amount is 10 ^ 8 * 10000**.